Skip to Content

 Instructions

-2. Marinate the Steaks: Place venison steaks in the marinade, ensuring they are well-coated.
-Marinate for at least 3 hours or overnight for best results.
+2. Marinate the Steaks: Add the venison steaks to the marinade and toss to coat evenly.
+Cover and refrigerate for at least 3 hours, or overnight for a deeper flavor.

-4. Cook the Steaks: Grill or sear the steaks for approximately 5 minutes per side, or until the internal temperature reaches 117°F. Avoid overcooking to keep the steaks tender.
+5. Cook the Steaks: Grill or sear the steaks for about 5 minutes per side, or until the internal temperature reaches 117°F for medium-rare.
+Adjust the cooking time depending on your preferred level of doneness.

-5. Rest the Steaks: Transfer the cooked steaks to a plate, top with butter, and let them rest for at least 10 minutes before slicing and serving.
+6. Rest the Steaks: Transfer the cooked steaks to a plate and top with butter, if desired.
+Let the steaks rest for 10 minutes to allow the juices to redistribute.

 Notes